Funding Local Causes

 Larger grants (up to £10,000) may be considered where a group can demonstrate an ability to work across a larger geography or support significant numbers of local residents.
 If you would like to apply for more than £5,000 please contact grants@hertscf.org.uk before making an online application.

 The fund is primarily to be used to provide support with food and energy.
 Groups who can provide access to food and energy for those in need are invited to apply.
-This includes groups who support those with disabilities or long term illness in recognition of the fact that this group of people are generally more affected than others by the rising cost of living as they tend to have less disposable income.

 Food: To provide support with food whether in kind or through vouchers or other means.

 Energy and water: The fund can also be used to support with energy bills for any form of fuel that is used for the purpose of domestic heating, cooking or lighting, including oil or portable gas cylinders.
-The cost of running specialist equipment for those with illness and disability can be supported.

-Essentials linked to energy and water: The Fund can be used to provide support with essentials linked to energy and water (including sanitary products, warm clothing, soap, blankets, boiler service/repair, purchase of equipment including fridges, freezers, ovens, cost of maintaining and running specialist equipment for those with disabilities. in recognition that a range of costs may arise which directly affect a household’s ability to afford or access food, energy and water.
+Essentials linked to energy and water: The fund can be used to provide support with essentials linked to energy and water including sanitary products, warm clothing, soap, blankets, boiler service/repair, purchase of equipment including fridges, freezers, ovens, cost of maintaining and running specialist equipment for those with disabilities.
+In recognition that a range of costs may arise which directly affect a household’s ability to afford or access food, energy and water.

 This funding has been made available by Hertfordshire County Council as a part of the Government’s Household Support Grant to support adults and families in need particularly affected by the increased cost of living.